UniMath/agda-unimath/src/ring-theory/geometric-sequences-rings.lagda.md

 ## Properties

-### Any geometric sequence in a semiring is homotopic to a standard geometric sequence
+### Any geometric sequence is homotopic to a standard geometric sequence

 ```agda
 module _